 Using this “transshipment” technique, large vessels deliver combined loads in ports where officials look the other way and introduce undocumented catch into the supply chain.
 The UN estimates that 15 percent of the annual catch is undocumented—a threat to the viability of ocean fisheries and future food security.

-Global Fishing Watch tracks the some 35,000 fishing vessels, about half of the industrial fishing fleet, then combines multiple datasets to plot locations and courses.
+Global Fishing Watch tracks some 35,000 fishing vessels, about half of the industrial fishing fleet, then combines multiple datasets to plot locations and courses.
 And in February 2017, SkyTruth and GFW released a report on transshipment.
-Following almost 800 shipment vessels, estimated to be more than 90 percent of the total, they identified up to 86,000 potential transshipping events in a single year.
+Following almost 800 shipment vessels—estimated to be more than 90 percent of the total—they identified up to 86,000 potential transshipping events in a single year.

-But watching the oceans for fishing events revealed that the many offshore drilling operations could be observed and leaks and spills identified and measured.
-A new report from a Louisiana based environmental group Louisiana Bucket Brigade with 350 Louisiana, and Disastermap.net used data gleaned from TruthWatch to determine that the data used by the Coast Guard and collected by the National Response Center (NRC) is self reported by the oil companies for 2016 had been significantly under-reported.
+But watching the oceans for fishing events revealed other oceanic issues.
+It was obvious that the many offshore drilling operations could be observed and leaks and spills identified and measured.
+A new report from a Louisiana based environmental group Louisiana Bucket Brigade, working with 350 Louisiana, and Disastermap.net, used data gleaned from TruthWatch.
+They determined that the data used by the Coast Guard and collected by the National Response Center (NRC), which is self reported by the oil companies, had been significantly under-reported for 2016.
 As Louisiana Bucket Brigade founding director Anne Rolfes said to Fast Company recently:

 When is the last time you told a police officer you were speeding?

-The eyes in the sky are also focusing on the ongoing risk of coastal industries, and abandoned drilling locations that continue to seep pollutants into the world’s oceans.
-As the efforts to develop sustainability in the world’s cities and food and water security for the world’s population, the hazards of unregulated and unmonitored industries are a sea anchor to progress.
+The eyes in the sky are also focusing on the ongoing risks posed by the output of coastal industries and by abandoned drilling locations that continue to seep pollutants into the world’s oceans.
+As the efforts to develop sustainability in the world’s cities and to provide food and water security for the world’s population grow, the hazards of unregulated and unmonitored industries are a sea anchor to progress.